 However, diagnosing trigeminal neuralgia can be difficult and it can take a few years for a diagnosis to be confirmed.

 Read more about diagnosing trigeminal neuralgia.

 What causes trigeminal neuralgia?

 Trigeminal neuralgia is usually caused by compression of the trigeminal nerve.
 This is the nerve inside the skull that transmits sensations of pain and touch from your face, teeth and mouth to your brain.

 The compression of the trigeminal nerve is usually caused by a nearby blood vessel pressing on part of the nerve inside the skull.

 Trigeminal neuralgia can also happen when the trigeminal nerve is damaged by another medical condition, such as multiple sclerosis (MS) or a tumour.

 The attacks of pain are usually brought on by activities that involve lightly touching the face, such as washing, eating and brushing the teeth, but they can also be triggered by wind – even a slight breeze or air conditioning – or movement of the face or head.
 Sometimes the pain can happen without a trigger.

 Read more about the causes of trigeminal neuralgia.

-It's not clear how many people are affected by trigeminal neuralgia, but it's thought to be rare, with around 10 people in 100,000 in the UK developing it each year.
+It's not clear how many people are affected by trigeminal neuralgia, but it's thought to be rare.

 Trigeminal neuralgia affects more women than men, and it usually starts between the ages of 50 and 60.
 It's rare in adults younger than 40.